 Jody, 500ERYT, YACEP

 Jody came to yoga purely out of curiosity, attending her first class in 2000 at a Rec Center.
 She was hooked & this began her yoga exploration.
 Her teacher was inspiring, she thought..
 “If I can share even a little bit of the bliss experienced on the mat with others.
 Well, that’s what I want to do.”
 Jody completed her 200 hour training through FlFIYS in Tampa & began teaching in ’05.
-She is certified in yin and prenatal yoga and is currently earning her 500 hour certification from the Kripalu affiliated yoga center, Lotus Pond in Tampa – October 2017.
+She is certified in yin and prenatal yoga.
+She graduated with her 500 hour certification from the Kripalu affiliated yoga center, Lotus Pond in Tampa – October 2017.
 An eternal student.
 She attends classes & workshops regularly.
 Jody loves to share new ideas & different approaches to poses.
 Her endearing style makes yoga accessible to all levels of practitioners.
 She likes to “mix things up”.
 So never the same the class twice.
 She also enjoys experimenting with different music options in class.

 Kelly began practicing yoga in 2000 and began her YTT program in 2002 with the Southern Institute for Yoga Instructors in Gainesville, Florida.
 The two year (1000 hour) program resulted in her 500 YTT certification in 2004.
 Kelly will lead the mediation and pranayama sections of the YTT program at Inside Out.